M66B/FairEmail/FAQ.md

 Since encrypting passwords would require a secret and the background service needs to know this secret, this could only be done by storing that secret.
 Storing a secret together with encrypted passwords would not add anything, so passwords are stored in plain text in a safe, inaccessible place.
 Recent Android versions encrypt all data anyway.

+<a name="faq38"></a>
+**(38) Can you help me restore my Play store purchase?**

+Google manages all purchases, so as developer I have no control over purchases.
+So, the only thing I can do, is give some advice:

+* Make sure you have an active, working internet connection
+* Make sure the Google Play store / Play services are not blocked in any way, for example by a firewall
+* Make sure you are logged in with the right Google account and that there is nothing wrong with your Google account
+* Open the Play store application and wait at least a minute to give it time to synchronize with the Google servers
+* Open FairEmail to check the purchase again

+Note that:

+* Purchases are stored in the Google cloud and cannot get lost
+* There is no time limit on purchases, so they cannot expire
+* Google does not expose details (name, e-mail, etc) about buyers to developers
+* An application like FairEmail cannot select which Google account to use

+If you cannot solve the problem with the purchase, you will have to contact Google about it.

 ## Support